1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Healthy Lives: Health and Behavioral Health / Older Adults and People with Disabilities Grant Program is a grant from The New York Community Trust that funds services and pilot projects improving quality of life for older adults, children and youth with disabilities, people with blindness or visual disabilities, and people with developmental disabilities in New York City.
+Healthy Lives: Health and Behavioral Health / Older Adults and People with Disabilities Grant Program is sponsored by The New York Community Trust.
+This program aims to enhance health services for older adults and individuals with disabilities in New York City.

 Get alerted about grants like this